A different approach to buyer persona creation

 - Gatekeeper – the person that controls the info exchanged between the DMU and the company.

-Any person could have a few of these roles at once, or each one at different times.
+Any person could have a few of these roles at once or each one at different times.
 You should establish here which role your persona usually takes on.

 “Okay, but how do I use that?” you might be wondering.
 Well, this information is a bridge between you and your client.
 You can connect with him or her through various forms, like writing an article on the topic.
-Or maybe using the topic to create an ad which he or she can relate to.
+Or maybe using the topic to create an ad that he or she can relate to.